Likithakyama/AFAME-TECHNOLOGIES/README.md

 #### Impact:
 By accurately predicting movie genres, the model can assist users in discovering and exploring films of their interest, enhancing their overall movie-watching experience.

+### Spam SMS Detection

+#### Dataset Overview:
+The SMS Spam Collection dataset comprises tagged SMS messages collected for SMS Spam research.
+It contains 5,574 messages labeled as either ham (legitimate) or spam.

+#### Objective:
+The primary objective is to build an AI model capable of classifying SMS messages as spam or legitimate.
+Utilizing techniques like TF-IDF or word embeddings alongside classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines, the goal is to effectively identify spam messages.

+#### Data Description:
+The dataset includes features v1 and v2, where v1 denotes the label (ham or spam) and v2 contains the SMS message text.

+#### Methodology:
+The project will involve preprocessing the text data, including tokenization and vectorization.
+Subsequently, machine learning algorithms will be applied to train models for classifying SMS messages.

+#### Evaluation:
+Model performance will be evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score to assess its effectiveness in detecting spam messages.

+#### Impact:
+By accurately detecting spam SMS messages, the model can help users filter out unwanted messages, enhancing their overall communication experience and reducing the risk of falling victim to fraudulent activities.